TuoooLiu666/tuoooliu666.github.io/_projects/2_project.md

 category: work
 ---

 This folder commits to the application of biostatistics knowledge on clinical, randomized trials and observational studies.
-Study goals include:
+Goals include:

 - write a good statistical analysis plan
 - understand the obstacles when dealing real-world data
-- experience biomedical/research statistical analyses
+- apply biomedical/research statistical analyses
 - excel various analytical models

 Code and raw datasets are placed in <a href="https://github.com/TuoooLiu666/Applied-Biostatistics-Projects">this Github repository</a>